Psychodynamics of Human Development

 Highlights

-• A valuable opportunity to combine the knowledge of practising clinicians from a leading psychotherapy training institution with the research expertise of an internationally recognised university department.
+- This course offers a valuable opportunity to combine the knowledge of practising clinicians from a leading psychotherapy training institution with theoretical and critical learning offered by an internationally recognised university department.

-• The infant observation component provides experiential learning that can be accredited for psychotherapy training.
+- The infant observation component of this course provides you with experiential learning that can be accredited for psychotherapy training.

 Birkbeck makes all reasonable efforts to deliver educational services, modules and programmes of study as described on our website.
 In the event that there are material changes to our offering (for example, due to matters beyond our control), we will update applicant and student facing information as quickly as possible and offer alternatives to applicants, offer-holders and current students.